Drion's pill

 Drion's pill is a hypothetical suicide pill.
 It was proposed by Huib Drion, a former Dutch Supreme Court judge and professor of civil law.
 He argued that people aged 75 or over, living alone, should have the choice of ending their lives in a humane manner.
-The pill was supposed to be a two-staged pill whereby firstly one pill was taken which would enable another pill to be taken a number of days after the first pill which would then be lethal, but would otherwise be non-lethal.
+The pill was supposed to be a two-stage pill whereby firstly one pill was taken which would enable another pill to be taken a number of days after the first pill which would then be lethal, but would otherwise be non-lethal.
 The idea behind this is that a person could act on an impulse and a waiting period seemed sensible.

 So far this has been only discussed as a theoretical proposition.
 No such pill exists in the Netherlands or anywhere else.